Laura Wilson (photographer): Life and career

-Laura Cunningham was born and raised in Norwell, Massachusetts, the daughter of Rosemary Cunningham (née White; 1908–2002) and Edward James Cunningham (1905–1973).
-She had one older sister named Sheila (1933–1998).
+Laura Cunningham was born and raised in Norwell, Massachusetts, a suburb of Boston.
+She had one older sister named Sheila.
+Their parents were Rosemary Cunningham (née White) and Edward James Cunningham.
 She majored in art at Connecticut College for Women, graduating in 1961.

 Wilson was drawn to photography as a young girl when she became interested in family photographs.
 Some of her earliest photographs are of her three young sons: "I had majored in painting in college.
 But with three active little boys, I didn't have time to paint.
 My uncle, Jack Cunningham, gave me a camera.
 I realized at once that the boys were perfect subjects."
 Wilson's son Owen credits his and his brothers' comfort in front of a camera to being frequently photographed by their mother.

 Wilson's professional career was launched in 1979 when Richard Avedon hired her to assist with his exhibition and book In the American West, which was commissioned by the Amon Carter Museum.
 Wilson traveled with Avedon for six years, helping him find subjects to photograph.
 She also wrote the text for In the American West.
 Wilson's work with Avedon helped her become deeply familiar with the West and provided inspiration for her later projects.
 Her photographs acknowledge the spectrum of cultures that occupy the West.

 From growing up in the New England countryside, Wilson arrived at her interest in photographing people outside of mainstream America.
 "I became interested in men and women who are trying to live an idealized life against the odds."
 In a 2018 interview she described her artistic attraction to isolated groups of people, saying, "I am drawn to people who live in an enclosed world—those people who live in isolated communities, whether by circumstance or accomplishment; I was curious about these groups and wanted to know more... my wish, as Eudora Welty wrote, 'would be not to point the finger in judgment but to part a curtain, that invisible shadow that falls between people.'"

 Wilson frequently refers to photography's ability to mitigate loss and stem the flow of time.

 Wilson has lectured on photography at Harvard University, the International Center of Photography in New York City, the San Francisco Museum of Modern Art and the University of Texas at Austin.

 She is a member of the Texas Institute of Letters and the Philosophical Society of Texas.
-She serves on the board of the Harry Ransom Center at the University of Texas at Austin; Humanities Texas; Meadows Museum; and William P. Clements Center for Southwest Studies at Southern Methodist University.
+She serves on the advisory boards of the Harry Ransom Center at the University of Texas at Austin; and the Meadows Museum at Southern Methodist University.
 In 2019, she was inducted into the National Cowgirl Museum and Hall of Fame.